berndverhofstadt/homelab-docs/docs/Home-Automation/index.md

 OpenHab appears in several other parts of this documentation:

-- The **Smart Grid Automation** page describes how OpenHab controls the Atlantic Explorer v5 heat pump boiler via a Shelly Pro 2 and SG Ready contacts, including the full JS rule.
+- The [Smart Grid Automation](Smart-Grid-Automation.md) page describes how OpenHab controls the Atlantic Explorer v5 heat pump boiler via a Shelly Pro 2 and SG Ready contacts, including the full JS rule.
-- Networking and reverse proxy pages show how services like OpenHab can be exposed securely via Traefik.
+- The [Networking overview](../Networking/index.md) and [Traefik reverse proxy](../Networking/Reverse-Proxy.md) pages show how services like OpenHab can be exposed securely via Traefik.

 This page is meant as the high‑level entry point for the home automation stack; detailed configurations for specific use‑cases are documented in their respective sub‑pages.